dubchild/jt2024/src/content/blog/intentional-consultants-website-audit.md

 Personas

-We wanted to form a deeper understanding of our users' goals, needs, experiences, and behaviors.
-We used 3 personas to represent the users of the site - **administrators, coaches, and clients**.
-They were based on user interviews and surveys, and we kept updating them throughout the project as we gathered more data.
-We used these personas whenever we wanted to step out of ourselves and reconsider our initial ideas.
+I wanted to form a deeper understanding of our users' goals, needs, experiences, and behaviors.
+I used 3 personas to represent the users of the site - **administrators, coaches, and clients**.
+They were based on user interviews and surveys, and I kept updating them throughout the project as more data came in.
+These personas we used whenever I wanted to step out of myself and reconsider my initial ideas.

 *[ insert PERSONA gallery?
 3 images]*

 User Journey

-With the business goal in mind, we make sure that clients schedule the initial consultation scheduling with minimal friction.
-To that end, we sketched a current-state user journey map, to focus on opportunities for improvement.
-We identified 2 unnecessary steps and several potential frictions points in the flow.
-By eliminating these from the new design, we ended up with a much smoother experience that will increase click-through rates.
+First impressions being so important, it's my goal to make sure that clients experience the initial consultation scheduling with minimal friction.
+To that end, I sketched a current-state user journey map, to focus on opportunities for improvement.
+I identified 2 unnecessary steps and several potential kinks in the flow.
+By eliminating these from the new design, we can build a much smoother experience that will increase click-through rates and bring in new business from the website.

 **• scheduling process promises "schedule now" but requires way too many clicks**